Respecting differences

 If you would like some more information about using Scope Mediation's services, you're welcome to complete and submit the form below.
 Alternatively, get in touch at [email protected].

 Scope Mediation operates a fixed rate for meetings, to make it easier to estimate the likely costs of mediation.
 Room hire is built into the cost so that you can choose to meet in person or online without worrying about the impact on your budget.Scope Mediation is signed up to the Family Mediation Voucher scheme, which offers parents £500 off the cost of joint mediation meetings where arrangements for children are under discussion.
 With a voucher in place, the cost of a first joint meeting is free to both mediation clients and a second joint meeting would be at a significant discount.We don't currently hold a Legal Aid contract.
-If you or your ex are receiving Universal Credit, please ask for a call back for a chat about your options.
+For further information on Legal Aid, visit www.gov.uk/legal-aid.

 | Service | Cost per participant | additional information |